Xilinx/Vitis_Libraries/data_analytics/docs/src/benchmark/svm.rst

     | Percentage          |   23.71% |  12.08% |  10.31% | 10.04% |
     +---------------------+----------+---------+---------+--------+

 The performance is shown below.
-    In above test, this design takes 0.23ms to process 999 samples with 65 features, so its throughput is 1.05GB/s.
+    In above test, this design takes 0.23 ms to process 999 samples with 65 features, so its throughput is 1.05 Gb/s.

 .. toctree::
    :maxdepth: 1